markomanninen/creativepowerofthefloweroflife/newitems.md

 <!-- pagewrapper -->
 # New items

-Next seven new items consist of five rather modern artifacts (1400 - 1900 AD), one group of vessels and a terracotta torso from the Cypro-Archaic period (800 - 600 BC) and one special ivory item from the Late Bronze Age (1650 - 1050 BC), all with the FOL symbol attached on them.
+Next eight new items / item groups consist of six rather modern artifacts (1400 - 1900 AD), one group of vessels and terracotta torso from the Cypro-Archaic period (800 - 600 BC) and one special ivory item from the Late Bronze Age (1650 - 1050 BC) all with occurrences of the FOL in them.

 All items from the previous research 2014 and new items presented in this document are collectively listed on [Appendix 2](appendix2.md).

 <!-- nopb -->